The Christian Century: Accusations of antisemitism

 The magazine has been accused of being antisemitic during the editorial reign of Morrison in the 1930s and 1940s.
 It published articles: opposing American intervention in World War II for the benefit of the Jews persecuted under the Nazis; arguing moral equivalence between an alleged Jewish-nationalist crucifixion of Jesus and the Nazi persecution of Jews; condemning American Jews for maintaining their distinct identity; and a rebuttal to Rabbi Stephen Wise, president of the World Jewish Congress, claiming he was exaggerating the Holocaust.
-As late as 1944 the magazine published articles such as "A Reply to Screamers" by Fred Eastman which admonished the suggestion that there was a moral obligation for the United States to aid in the plight of European Jews being murdered during the Holocaust.
+As late as 1944, the magazine published articles such as "A Reply to Screamers" by Fred Eastman, which admonished the suggestion that there was a moral obligation for the United States to aid in the plight of European Jews being murdered during the Holocaust.
 Marty, writing about the 1940s, described the Christian Century at that time as being an "anti-Zionist" publication.

-Beginning in 2012, James M. Wall (editor from 1972-1999) served on the editorial board of VNN, an online news and opinion site that the Southern Poverty Law Centre identified as a neo-Nazi hate site.
+Beginning in 2012, James M. Wall (editor from 1972 to 1999) served on the editorial board of VNN, an online news and opinion site that the Southern Poverty Law Centre identified as a neo-Nazi hate site.
 Wall's name was retained on the Christian Century masthead from 2012 to 2017, despite his association with VNN, drawing criticism.